yoones/sakimonkey/README.md

 **Description:**

 RSS reader.
-You can manage your feeds, gather them in categories, search, etc. Feeds' entries caching is currently manual (you have to click the "Feeds update" button), but is to be replaced by a crontab-based solution.
+You can manage your feeds, gather them in categories, search, etc. Feeds' entries caching is done either manually (by clicking the "Feeds update" button), or using whenever (a crontab-based gem).

 Installation
 ------------